Understand alcohol’s affects to avoid DWI charges

 It is extremely important to keep track of how much you have been drinking.
 In 2015, alcohol was involved in almost one-third of all driving fatalities in the state of New York.
 You do not want to live with either the legal or emotional toll that accompany a deadly automobile accident, so do not put yourself in that position.

 Additionally, if you are charged with a DWI, you can face license suspension, heavy fines, jail time and raised insurance costs.
-Take your safety and your record seriously, but if you do get charged with a DWI, immediately contact an attorney who can help you through the legal consequences.
+Take your safety and your record seriously, but if you do get charged with a DWI, immediately contact an experienced New York DWI attorney who can help you through the legal consequences.